MagicCap/MagicCap/README.md

 [![Documentation Status](https://readthedocs.org/projects/magiccap/badge/?version=latest)](https://magiccap.readthedocs.io/en/latest/?badge=latest)
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-MagicCap is a multiplatform image capture suite.
+MagicCap is a WIP multiplatform image capture suite.
 You can get a precompiled copy from the releases page of this GitHub page.
 It has the following features:

 - Very cross compatible.
 You should get the same experience on Mac, Windows and Linux.
 - Very easy to add to.
 You don't need to faff around with modifying HTML; instead you write a small file that includes all of the config options and the upload script (most of this is handled by `capture.js` anyway).